-Among pulse EPR experiments there are two big families of techniques which can be summarized under the names 'hyperfine spectroscopy' and 'electron-electron dipolar spectroscopy'.
-Pulse electron-electron dipolar spectroscopy (PDS) techniques have a longer upper distance limit and can probe electron spin pairs separated by even beyond 10 nm.(Endeward et al., 2022; Dorn et al., 2023) Thus, PDS techniques are able to provide long-range structural constraints.
-Contrary, it is common to view hyperfine spectroscopy techniques in pulse EPR as 'local structure' determination techniques, mainly targeting magnetic nuclei with resolved hyperfine splitting, within the shell of not more than 1 nm.(Dikanov and Tsvetkov, 1992) The hyperfine techniques can further address nuclei beyond the 1 nm distance limit provided their homonuclear interaction is negligible.(Meyer et al., 2020; Asanbaeva et al., 2023; Seal et al., 2023; Judd et al., 2022; Gauger et al., 2024)
+Among pulse electron paramagnetic resonance (EPR) experiments there are two large families of techniques that can be summarized under the names "hyperfine spectroscopy" and "electron-electron dipolar spectroscopy".
+Pulse electron- electron dipolar spectroscopy (PDS) techniques have a longer upper distance limit and can even probe electron spin pairs separated by more than 10 nm (Endeward et al., 2022; Dorn et al., 2023).
+Thus, PDS techniques are able to provide long-range structural constraints.
+On the contrary, it is common to view hyperfine spectroscopy techniques in pulse EPR as "local structure" determination techniques, mainly targeting magnetic nuclei with resolved hyperfine splitting, within the shell of no more than 1 nm (Dikanov and Tsvetkov, 1992).
+The hyperfine techniques can further address nuclei beyond the 1 nm distance limit provided that their homonuclear interaction is negligible (Meyer et al., 2020; Asanbaeva et al., 2023; Seal et al., 2023; Judd et al., 2022; Gauger et al., 2024).